FabioCLima/Disaster-Response-Messages/README.md

 In this project, I'll apply data engineering skills to analyze data from disaster to build a model for an API that classifies disaster messages.

-Apologies for any confusion.
-Here's an updated version of the README, incorporating all previously provided text.

 ---

 # Disaster Response Message Classifier